 Where you are staring down the barrel of massive student debt, such a desperate act might seem like the smart move.
 The math tells a different story.

-The Consequences of using 401(k) funds to pay down debt
+The Consequences of using 401(k) funds to pay down student debt

 The nice thing about a 401(k) is that you can put money in the account without being taxed.
 This allows savers the opportunity to more quickly accumulate wealth.
 However, the flip side of this coin is that when you pull money out, it is taxed.
 That means that 30k in your retirement account will not pay off 30k in student debt.